 In this video, Concord Terrazzo Company instructs a team from South Korea on how to install a terrazzo floor for the first time using TERRAZZCO Brand Products.
 By following the steps of a terrazzo installation, they were able to create a beautiful white terrazzo floor.
 To learn more about how to install an epoxy terrazzo floor, please reference the guide below or watch the video.

-Epoxy terrazzo is ideal for commercial, industrial and institutional facilities for its durability, flexible design, longevity and low maintenance costs.
-Today you can find epoxy terrazzo is locations such as airports, schools, hospitals, restaurants and other places with high-traffic.
+Epoxy terrazzo is ideal for commercial, industrial and institutional facilities for its durability, flexible design, longevity, and low maintenance costs.
+Today you can find epoxy terrazzo in locations such as airports, schools, hospitals, restaurants and other places with high traffic.

 Installing epoxy terrazzo is a specialized skill set; therefore, it is recommended to hire a qualified and experienced contractor to work on a terrazzo floor.
 The National Terrazzo and Mosaic Association provides a list of contractors in the United States capable of installing an epoxy terrazzo that meets high-quality standards.